jasonnnnntwj/FinalChallange/README.md

 main = Tk()
 ```

 For the window to stay on the screen, we need to loop it.
-(Make sure the mainloop is at the bottom of the code if not the code outside won't be included
-in the tkinter window)
 ```
 main.mainloop()
 ```